StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 The program listens for incoming packets using the LoRa settings in the 'Settings.h' file.
 The pins to access the SX127X need to be defined in the 'Settings.h' file also.

-When the program starts the LoRa device is setup to recieve packets with pin DIO0 set to go high when a packet arrives.
+When the program starts the LoRa device is set-up to receive packets with pin DIO0 set to go high when a packet arrives.
 The receiver remains powered (it cannot receive otherwise) and the processor (Atmel ATMega328P or 1284P) is put to sleep.
 When pin DIO0 does go high, indicating a packet is received, the processor wakes up and prints the packet.
 It then goes back to sleep.

 There is a printout of the valid packets received, these are assumed to be in ASCII printable text.
 The LED will flash for each packet received and the buzzer will sound,if fitted.